ICSE25-Naming/ICSE25-Naming-Artifact/README.md

   - The extracted themes for the qualitative analysis. ($IV.A.4)

 ## [Repo mining](/Naming_practices) ($IV.B, $IV.C)
+This folder includes scripts and data relevant to Figure 4, Table 3, and Table 4 in the paper.

 - [Naming elements analysis](/naming_elements)
   - The prompts and scripts to analyze the naming elements of the PTMs.